Swimsuit: 20th century

 Anne Cole, later the inventor of the tankini (see below), designed several swimsuits for the Cole of California and Anne Cole Swimwear brand, including the “Scandal Suit,” a one-piece swimsuit with mesh inserts that became the first swimsuit to break $1 million in sales in 1964.

 Also in 1964, Babette March became the first Sports Illustrated Swimsuit Issue cover model.
 She was on the swimsuit issue cover of the January 20, 1964, issue.

 In the 1980s the thong or "tanga" came out of Brazil, said to have been inspired by traditional garments of native tribes in the Amazon.
 However, the one-piece suit continued to be popular for its more modest approach.

 Men's swimsuits developed roughly in parallel to women's during this period, with the shorts covering progressively less.
 Eventually racing-style "speedo" suits became popular—and not just for their speed advantages.
 Thong, g-string and bikini style suits are also worn.
 Typically these are more popular in more tropical regions; however, they may also be worn at public swimming pools and inland lakes.
 But in the 1990s, longer and baggier shorts became popular, with the hems often reaching to the knees.
 Often called boardshorts and swim trunks, these were often worn lower on the hips than regular shorts.

 Anne Cole (1926–2017), the founder of the brand Anne Cole named after her, was the woman who invented the tankini in 1998.

+In the 2010's, swimsuit competitions began to disappear from pageants.
+Miss Teen USA dropped theirs in 2016 for athletic wear and the athleisure market, which is a higher-revenue year-round market compared to swimwear, which is a seasonal niche market.
 Miss America ended its swimsuit competition in 2018.